projectcontour/contour/SECURITY.md

 Contour exposes an xDS server so that it can function as a control plane for Envoy.
 This xDS server knows everything that Contour does about the cluster's config, including the name and values of all the secrets relevant to ingress configuration, like TLS keypairs.
 In order to ensure this information is as tightly controlled as possible, Contour defaults to requiring a mutual TLS authentication between Contour and Envoy, so that another cluster user cannot simply connect to the xDS service and retrieve all the details.
-Obviously, access to the namespace that contains Contour and/or Envoy will expose access to the TLS keypairs used for this authentication, so Contour expects that access to the Contour installation namespace (`projectcontour` by default) will be tightly controlled, since access to that namespace equals access to all the secrets Contour can see (which is, by default, all the secrets relevant to ingress config in the cluster).
+Obviously, access to the namespace that contains Contour and/or Envoy will expose access to the TLS keypairs used for this authentication, so Contour expects that access to the Contour installation namespace (`projectcontour` by default) will be tightly controlled, since access to that namespace can eventually equal access to all the secrets Contour can see if Contour is compromised (which is, by default, all the secrets in the cluster).
+This risk can also be mitigated by only allowing the Contour deployments ServiceAccount access to a limited set of namespaces, which will mean that Contour can only access objects in those namespaces.
+It's generally expected that an ingress controller can read configuration from anywhere in the cluster, so doing this may produce unusual results.

 #### Endpoints and EndpointSlices
-As seen in [CVE-2021-25740](https://github.com/kubernetes/kubernetes/issues/103675), it's possible to manipulate Endpoints and EndpointSlices to access services in other clusters.
+As seen in [CVE-2021-25740](https://github.com/kubernetes/kubernetes/issues/103675), it's possible to manipulate Endpoints and EndpointSlices to access services in other namespaces in the cluster.
 This is particularly important for Ingress controllers, as the confused deputy problem means that manually-managed Endpoints attached to a headless Service can be used to bypass security people might attach to ingress config, of whatever type.
 Contour is unable to do much about this, and we expect administrators the use the recommended default RBAC for Endpoints and EndpointSlices, which only grants the ability to manually manage them to cluster administrators.